Air commodore

-Air commodore (abbreviated as Air Cdre in the RAF, and PAF; Air Cmde in the IAF, AIR CDRE in the RNZAF and RAAF) is a one-star rank and is an air officer (Flag Rank, Deputy Director General Level) rank which originated in and continues to be used by the Royal Air Force.
-The rank is also used by the air forces of many countries which have historical British influence such as Zimbabwe, and it is sometimes used as the English translation of an equivalent rank in countries which have a non-English air force-specific rank structure.
-The name of the rank is always the full phrase; it is never shortened to "commodore", which is a rank in various naval forces.
+Air commodore (Air Cdre or Air Cmde) is an air officer rank used by some air forces, with origins from the Royal Air Force.
+The rank is also used by the air forces of many countries which have historical British influence and it is sometimes used as the English translation of an equivalent rank in countries which have a non-English air force-specific rank structure.

-Air commodore is a one-star rank and is an air officer rank (Flag Rank, Deputy Director General Level), being immediately senior to group captain and immediately subordinate to air vice-marshal.
-It has a NATO ranking code of OF-6 and is equivalent to a commodore in the Royal Navy or a brigadier in the British Army or the Royal Marines.
-Unlike these two ranks, however, it has always been a substantive rank.
-Additionally, air commodores have always been considered to be air officers whilst Royal Navy commodores have not since the Napoleonic Wars been classified as officers of flag rank, and British Army brigadiers have not been considered to be general officers since 1922 when they ceased to be titled as brigadier-generals.
-In other NATO forces, such as the United States Armed Forces and the Canadian Armed Forces, the equivalent one-star rank is brigadier general.
+Air commodore is immediately senior to group captain and immediately subordinate to air vice-marshal.
+It is usually equivalent to a commodore or a brigadier/brigadier general.

 The equivalent rank in the Women's Auxiliary Air Force, Women's Royal Air Force (until 1968) and Princess Mary's Royal Air Force Nursing Service (until 1980) was "air commandant".

-Royal Air Force use and history
+Canada

+The rank was used in the Royal Canadian Air Force (RCAF) until the 1968 unification of the Canadian Forces, when army-type rank titles were adopted.
+Canadian air commodores then became brigadier-generals.
+In official Canadian French usage, the rank title was commodore de l'air.
+The position of honorary air commodore still exists in the Royal Canadian Air Cadets.

+India

+United Kingdom

 In the present-day RAF, air commodores typically hold senior appointments within groups, acting directly in support of the air officer commanding.
 However, during the inter-war period, and in the case of the contemporary No. 83 Expeditionary Air Group, the air officer commanding held or holds air commodore rank.
 In the Air Training Corps, an appointed air commodore holds ultimate authority over the cadet organisation as the Commandant Air Cadets.